seanluyk/audio101/activities.md

 - Open them up in Sonic Lineup
 - Explore the various visualization options available
 - Use the speed up/slow down features and toggle between recordings to do some close listening
+- For more help using Sonic Lineup, refer to [Sonic Lineup: A Brief Reference](https://sonicvisualiser.org/sonic-lineup/doc/reference/1.0/en/index.html)

 ## 3. Use the Command Line to Extract Audio Metadata